uniqcast/challenge-qml/Readme.md

 There are few things to remember:

-* Communication - if you have an issue, ask.
+1. **Communication** - if you have an issue, ask.
-* Team - you work with other people, everything you write will at some time be read and need to be changed by someone else.
+2. **Team** - you work with other people, everything you write will at some time be read and changed by someone else.
-* Code - code must be clean, unneeded space and old code in comments should never be upstream.
+3. **Code** - code must be clean, unneeded whitespace and old code in comments should never be upstream.
-* Comments - your code is not self documenting but it doesn't need a comment of every line, describe complex blocks and modules so even a newcomer can understand what was the idea.
+4. **Comments** - your code is not self documenting but it doesn't need a comment of every line, describe complex blocks and modules so even a newcomer can understand what was the idea.
+5. **Stability** - write safe code which always expects malformed input and unexpected actions.

 ### List of Tasks